LovetheFrogs/PyCircTools/README.md

 <a name="logic-gates-exceptions"></a>
 ### Logic gates Exceptions

-These are the exceptions used in the CTools.LogicGates module.
+These are the exceptions used in the PyCircTools.LogicGates module.
 An explanation of each one follows below.

 <a name="non-positive-input"></a>
 #### NonPositiveInput